 Lights: Switch on date: 28th November at 5:30pm.

-Santa: No, but Christkind will visit on some days.
+Santa: No, but Christkind will visit Kinderweihnacht and the main market on weekday afternoons.

 Ice skating: No, but you can ice skate at Nuremberg Arena.

-Reason to visit: This is the original and one of the best in the world.
+Reason to visit: The original and the best.
 The cute plum people are a fun local specialty.

 Dietary Options